united-security-providers/usp-core-waap/src/docs/openapi-validation.md

         config: ...
 ```

-See the [Traffic Processing Overview](traffic-processing-overview.md) for settings that have the same structure for all types of traffic processing, namely 'operation' (plus its defaults in the operator configuration) and 'grpc'.
+See the Traffic Processing [Overview](traffic-processing-overview.md) for settings that have the same structure for all types of traffic processing, namely 'operation' and 'grpc' above.

-The 'config' section contains the actual validation configuration.
+The 'config' section contains the OpenAPI-specific configuration:

 ```yaml
 spec: